OCA/l10n-italy/l10n_it_location_nuts/readme/CONFIGURE.rst

 After installing the module, open the wizard:

-Sales / Configuration / Contacts / Localization / Import NUTS 2013
+Contacts / Configuration / Localization / Import NUTS 2013

 and confirm.
 This will update the NUTS regions with data stored in `RAMON <http://ec.europa.eu/eurostat/ramon>`__ (Reference And Management Of Nomenclatures)